pipobscure/pipobscure/_posts/2014-05-01-niallimlegal-the-white-house-released-this.markdown

 ---
 layout: post
-title: "> the white house released this video on sexual assault that actually targets men, telling them not to rape, rather than telling women not to be raped. please watch this."
+title: "the white house released this video on sexual assault that actually targets men, telling them not to rape, rather than telling women not to be raped. please watch this."
 date: 2014-05-01 22:19:45 Z